Rest Is a Love Language

 Many of us move through our days exhausted, believing that slowing down is something we have to earn.
 But chronic fatigue and emotional overload do not make us better partners, friends, or family members.
 They make us depleted.

 According to the National Sleep Foundation’s study on the connection between sleep health and flourishing in life, people who experience healthy, consistent sleep are more likely to report positive emotions, stronger relationships, higher life satisfaction, and better mental resilience.
 In contrast, poor sleep is linked to emotional instability, stress, and difficulty coping with daily demands.
+This is one reason sleep and emotional health are so closely connected.

 Rest is not withdrawal.
 It is restoration.